Along the River

 didn't see him change his mind on as decision he had made in the cathedral

-as he dropped the butt to the floor.
+his staff and the fourth estate alike.
 The butt was dropped into a trashcan; its ashes swept away.
 It had no

 knowledge of this strange similarity which be drawn between its ashes